 While Sigfox is the right technology for many projects, some use cases may not be feasible today, due to various reasons.

 1) Message size limitations

 The Sigfox protocol is designed to be extremely efficient and allow devices running over our network to have many years of battery life.

-However, this also means that some projects are not currently meant to use the Sigfox technology, because they require high bandwidth and constant connection to the Cloud.
+However, this also means that some projects are not currently meant to use the Sigfox technology, because they require high bandwidth and constant connection to the network.
 The Sigfox technology is optimized for lightweight use cases.

 2) Message frequency limitations

 As the current version of Sigfox uses public radio frequencies (aka ISM bands), we have to comply with the sharing rules ("duty cycle") of the different regions of the world.
 These regulations exist to keep these bands available for everybody.

 For instance, in Europe, the ETSI regulation allows devices on these frequencies to send messages for 1% of the time per hour (which means 36 seconds).
 To be compliant with the regulations in place, Sigfox devices can only send a defined number of messages per day.
-Our commercial contracts are designed to address this limitation.
+Our commercial contracts are designed to address this.

 The number of messages per day allowed on the Sigfox network is a direct application of the European ETSI regulation: